david-schaller/AsymmeTree/development notes/implemented.md

 ### AI Implementation Notes

 The interactor collection step is complete.
-Differential weights and the `S-keeps` / `H-keeps` asymmetry are still open in the later rate-update task.
+These classes can stay as debugging or structural aids, but the planned rate refactor should no longer depend on per-class weights.

 ## Update Rates Based On Interactions